 Similar to the ITOps role, the DevOps position can greatly vary from company to company.

-What Is the Difference Between ITOps and DevOps?
+What Are the Differences Between ITOps and DevOps?

 Due to both ITOps and DevOps being so vaguely defined, differentiating between the two is not an easy task.
 One way of setting them apart is by observing the opposing principles these two are built on.